ggreen/spring-geode-showcase/docs/conferences/apacheCon/OLTP/02-SCALE-AVAILABILTY.md

 ```

-##  - Try to Read account, it will be empty because the data is persisted
+##  - Try to Read account, it will be empty because the data is not persisted

 ```shell
 curl -X 'GET' 'http://localhost:8080/accounts/1' -H 'accept: */*'  ; echo